-(a) Bicycles and electric bicycles are allowed on public roads and in parking areas that are open to motor vehicle use by the public.
+(a) Bicycles and electric bicycles (e-bikes) are allowed on public roads and in parking areas that are open to motor vehicle use by the public.

-Determination: Bicycles are allowed on park roads and in parking areas under 36 CFR 4.30 (a).
-The superintendent designated administrative roads for bicycle use in 2020 after making the written determination required by 36 CFR (b).On August 27, 2021, the Superintendent designated park roads and parking areas and administrative roads as open to electric bicycles using the discretionary authority given to the Superintendent under 36 CFR 4.3 (i).
-Allowing electric bicycles on public roads and in parking areas will create new opportunities for recreation and access within the park.
-It will not create any adverse impacts to park visitors, resources or values due to the existing use of these locations by motor vehicles and bicycles.
+Note: On August 27, 2021, the Superintendent identified monument roads and parking areas and administrative roads as open to electric bicycles using the discretionary authority given to the Superintendent under 36 CFR § 4.30 (i).
+Allowing electric bicycles on public roads and in parking areas will create new opportunities for recreation and access within the monument.
+It will not create any adverse impacts to monument visitors, resources, or values due to the existing use of these locations by motor vehicles and bicycles.
 This action is covered by the categorical exclusion 3.2E in the NPS NEPA Handbook.
-Allowing Class 1 electric bicycles on administrative roads will create new opportunities for recreation and access within the park, and provide additional benefits.
-The NPS expects no major impacts on park visitors, resources or values.
+Allowing Class 1 electric bicycles on administrative roads will create new opportunities for recreation and access within the monument and provide additional benefits.
+The NPS expects no major impacts on monument visitors, resources, or values.
 This action is covered by categorical exclusion 3.3.D.3 in the NPS NEPA Handbook.

 36 CFR §5.6 – COMMERCIAL VEHICLES

-APPENDICESAppendix A: Recreation Map
+Appendix B: Recreation Map